omarabdulmoniem/Othello-AI-Game/README.md

 ## Disclaimer

-This is a project for *CSE472 Artifitial Intelligence of Computer Science Engineering*.
+This is a project for *CSE472 Artifitial Intelligence of Computer and Systems Engineering*.